openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/string_tensors.rst

  - in Python, `numpy.str_`/`numpy.bytes_` populated Numpy arrays are used, as a read-only copy of the underlying C++ content

 String tensor implementation doesn't imply any limitations on string encoding, as underlying `std::string` doesn't have such limitations.
-It is capable of representing all valid UTF-8 encoded symbol sequences and even arbitrary byte sequences not mandatory limited by UTF-8.
+It is capable of representing all valid UTF-8 characters but also any other byte sequence outside of the UTF-8 encoding standard.
 Users should pay extra attention when handling arbitrary byte sequences when accessing tensor content as encoded UTF-8 symbols.

-As the string representation is more sophisticated in contrast to for example `float` or `int` data type, the underlying memory that is used for string tensor representation cannot be handled without proper construction and destroying of string objects.
+As the string representation is more sophisticated in contrast to for example `float` or `int` data type, the underlying memory that is used for string tensor representation cannot be handled without properly constructing and destroying string objects.
 Also, in contrast to numerical data, C++ and Python do not share the same memory layout, so there is no immediate sharing of tensor content between the two APIs.
 Python provides only a numpy-compatible view of the data allocated and held in C++ core as an array of the `std::string` objects.